 - 'Teilleistung' T-BGU-112371 with examination of other type according to § 4 Par.
-2 No. 3 details about the learning control see at the 'Teilleistung'
+2 No. 3

 The students will be able to learn the basics of wastewater treatment modeling to develop a matrix for a biological model.
 Another objective is being able to work with several relevant computer software as tools for modeling wastewater treatment processes and running sensitivity analysis, calibration, and validation.
 At the end of this course, the students will be able to apply the theory concerning modeling practice in case studies with real datasets using one of the relevant software they learned.
 During the presentation, they will discuss and explain the outcome of the model.